Avedo/Yappi/README.md

 # Yappi

-Yet an Awesome Paper PI
+Yappi - Yet an Awesome Paper PI - is a plugin for the famous vector graphics software **Inkscape**.

 ## Installation

-Yappi is a plugin for the famous vector graphics software **Inkscape**.
 To install this plugin you should first download the sources from GitHub:

     $ git clone https://github.com/Avedo/Yappi